Picture of house in winter

 The open field on the north side of Gorham Pond Road is part of the Kuncanowet Town Forest and Conservation Area.
 The roadside plaque commemmorates its creation in 1989.

 The town's Noyes Community Center was named for Harlan and Betty Ann Noyes.
 Harlan's great-great-great-great-great-great-great grandfather Nicholas Noyes is the younger brother of my great-great-great-great-great-great-great-great-great grandfather James Noyes.
-These brothers, and their cousin Thomas Parker, immigrated to Massachusetts in 1634 aboard the Mary and John.
+These brothers immigrated to Massachusetts in 1634 aboard the Mary and John.

 Contact